rootveda/sec360/README.md

 > **Sec360** is an advanced code security analysis platform that leverages AI-powered analysis to detect sensitive data exposure, security vulnerabilities, and compliance issues in your codebase.
 Built with Python and powered by Ollama's local LLM capabilities.

+> 💡 **Tip**: For the best experience, use **dark mode** on your system when running Sec360.
+The application's interface is optimized for dark themes and provides better visual contrast and reduced eye strain during extended coding sessions.

 ## 🎯 **Mission Statement**

 Sec360 empowers developers to identify and mitigate security risks in their code before they become vulnerabilities.
 By combining automated analysis with AI-powered insights, we help teams maintain secure coding practices and protect sensitive data.